 The closest solution from Amazon would be Amazon SageMaker, described as a “single, web-based visual interface where you can perform all ML development steps, improving data science team productivity by up to 10x”.
 The IDE itself may be visual but I’ve been unable to find a visual modeling AI editor for the ML part itself in it.

 Data Science modeling environments

 In Data Science, the data collection and processing aspect is as important as the learning / predictive process to perform on that data.
-The complexity of the data science resides many times in deciding what data to collect and what features of the data are the important ones for the prediction problem we want to address.
-Some data science tools provide their own runtime environment but many come with built-in integrations with deep learning frameworks and libraries like Keras or Tensorflow.
+The complexity of the data science resides many times in deciding what data to collect and what features of the data are the most relvevant ones for the prediction problem we want to address.
+Some data science tools provide their own runtime environment, but many come with built-in integrations with deep learning frameworks and libraries like Keras or Tensorflow.

 RapidMiner comes with a visual workflow designer to accelerate the prototyping and validation of predictive models, with predefined connections (including many for data acquisition, RapidMiner includes over 60 file types and formats for structured and unstructured data), built-in templates and repeatable workflows.

 Orange is an open source machine learning and data visualization toolkit.
 Data analysis is done by linking widgets in workflows.
 Each widget may embed some data retrieval, preprocessing, visualization, modeling or evaluation tasks.
 A considerable number of predefined widgets are available but you can also build your own.

 My favorite option for small/medium companies.
 Knime is a generic data analytics platform that can be used for a multitude of tasks.
 Knime comes with over 2000 different types of nodes to cover all your needs.
 The Knime for data scientists and Knime for deep learning extensions are the most interesting ones for the topic of this post.
 For instance, the latter allows users to read, create, edit, train, and execute deep neural networks.
 Since all nodes can be combined, you can easily use the deep learning nodes as part of any other kind of data analytic project.

 On top of this, Knime is open source and free (you can create and buy commercial add-ons).